fedi-e2ee/public-key-directory-specification/Specification.md

    The encryption steps are described in [a later section](#message-attribute-encryption-algorithm).

-During insert, clients will provide both an encrypted representation of the Actor ID in `message.actor`, and disclose the accompanying key in the `actor-id-key` attribute (outside of message, and not covered by the signature).
+During insert, clients will provide both an encrypted representation of the Actor ID in `message.actor`, and disclose the accompanying key in the `symmetric-keys` attribute (outside of message, and not covered by the signature).

 When requesting data from the ledger, the Message will be returned as-is, along with the key necessary to decrypt it.
 The key is not included in the SigSum data, but stored alongside the record.